 What can I say about Illinois?
-After working on the campaign since May, I’m speechless not only that we were able to help Bruce Rauner defeat Pat Quinn for Governor, but to have the race called last night when it could have went all night, was impressive.
+After working on the campaign since May, I’m speechless not only that we were able to help Bruce Rauner defeat Pat Quinn for Governor but to have the race called last night when it could have gone all night, was impressive.

 However, Quinn still refuses to concede the race.
 As of 11:10 central time today, the Associated Press reports that 99.54% of the precincts are in, with 50.73% and 45.89% of the votes for Rauner and Quinn, respectively.

 Rauner’s win came despite the now infamous ‘calibration error’, in which a Republican State Representative had his vote mysteriously go to his Democratic opponent, Quinn’s attack ads, two weeks of early voting, and the entire Democratic Chicago machine.

 In the first pile of precincts reported, Rauner held the lead, but Quinn took it in between.
 I was very concerned at this point, thinking this could be a replay of 2010 in which he narrowly defeated Republican candidate Bill Brady.
 However, Rauner regained the lead and increased it to a near 5% margin with nearly all the votes now in.

 One key difference from this election to 2010 is Rauner clinched many more Chicago votes than Brady did in 2010, in which he earned about 17% of the vote.
 In fact, Chicago’s strong support for Quinn in 2010 is what helped him win 4 years ago.
 Former Illinois Governor Jim Edgar explained that Rauner realistically needed at least 20% of the Chicago vote in order to win.
 At the time Edgar appeared on Fox 32 last night, Rauner was receiving over 22% of the vote, over 5% more than Brady received, giving the Republicans an early glimpse of hope for a new governor.